elastic/logstash/README.md

 ## Drip Launcher

-[Drip](https://github.com/ninjudd/drip) is a tool which help solve the slow JVM startup problem.
+[Drip](https://github.com/ninjudd/drip) is a tool that solves the slow JVM startup problem.
 The drip script is intended to be a drop-in replacement for the java command.
 We recommend using drip during development, in particular for running tests.
-Using drip, the first invokation of a command will not be faster but the subsequent commands will be swift.
+Using drip, the first invocation of a command will not be faster but the subsequent commands will be swift.

 To tell logstash to use drip, either set the `USE_DRIP=1` environment variable or set `` JAVACMD=`which drip` ``.